Deltares/dfm_tools/docs/CONTRIBUTING.md

 ## Create release

-- make sure the ``main`` branch is up to date (important issues solved, all pullrequests and branches closed)
+- make sure the ``main`` branch is up to date (check pytest warnings, important issues solved, all pullrequests and branches closed)
 - bump the versionnumber with ``bumpversion minor``
 - update ``docs/whats-new.md`` and add a date to the current release heading
 - run local testbank